sumberg/kex_japan_2018/report/report.md

 ### Minimum communication overhead

 We could see a minimum communication overhead, measured as the time between each consecutive instruction in a program, of 4.5 $\mu$s.
 This time was independent of instruction type and size, and seems to affect each instruction equally.
 We found that this minimum communication overhead (or possibly main bottleneck of the communication method) was made up of two sets of the idle instruction, running over a total of six RP2A03 CPU cycles.
 An example of this can be seen in the [Results] section, in Table \ref{xor-accumulator}.
 Since each instruction sending starts with a synchronization step and ends by placing the idle instruction on the data bus before returning to the calling function, the lowest theoretical overhead is one full idle instruction.
+The resulting performance hit can be seen in table \ref{cycles-per-instruction} which shows as much as 400% difference at least.

 However, upon returning to the main program, the master unit will have to load a new instruction and turn of all interrupts before initiating communication again, and we believe that the time it takes for the master unit to perform these steps causes it to initiate communications somewhere during the second idle instruction.
 Between instructions, the master unit also has to handle timer interrupts and perform periodic resets of the RP2A03 program counter.
 This will cause longer times between instructions at periodic intervals.
 We decided not to include this in our results since it occurs relatively infrequently, and is highly dependent on the settings for the timer interrupts.

 If it is possible to increase the frequency gap between the master and slave unit, it may be possible to further decrease the minimum communication overhead.
 This could perhaps be done by using a master unit that runs on a higher frequency in combination with a greater clock divider.
 Since our implementation requires six whole cycles between each contiguous instruction, it is clearly not suited for systems where timing is critical as of its current state.
 It is possible that this can be remedied by modifying the communication protocol; given a reset of the slave unit, the system should theoretically be able to continuously send instructions by simply fetching and putting one byte at a time on the data bus, as long as the sequence of instruction fits within a full period without the need for a reset.
 We can however not confirm this hypothesis, and it is possible that the communication protocol can only guarantee synchronization for shorter bursts of data.

 ### Running times of test programs

 The behavior of the system when increasing the program length was as expected, and we could observe a linear increase with increasing the number of instructions.
 The Absolute and Mixed category had a longer execution time than the other categories which is to be expected, considering that absolute addressing mode instructions require 4 Bytes.
 Interestingly, we can observe a difference between Zero Page and Immediate categories, even though the instructions are of the same length.
 It would have been beneficial to compare against a regular ROM to see if this is normal behavior or not.
-TODO kläm in en diskussion om skillnaden mellan teoretisk cycles-per-instruction och vårt resultat här.

-TODO kommer inte på något bra att säga här.
-Diskutera varför ökad frekvens för interrupts inte påverkar tiden närmvärt, förväntat resultat från ökade instruktioner.
-Jämför average antal cykler per instruktion från tabell i resultat mot teoretiska värdet.
+As for increasing the frequency of the timer interrupts, that are needed to reset the program counter of the slave unit, it produced hardly any noticeable difference.
+This means that the settings for the timer could be set to trigger more often, in order to further ensure a safety margin of not accidentally interpreting internal memory data as instruction data, without a significant performance hit.

 # Future work

 First and foremost, we acknowledge that the proposed method of hardware wrapping presented in this work shows inconclusive results.
 In order to tell whether this method is at all viable, it is required to (i) investigate whether the "broken" memory operations encountered during the tests was caused by a faulty RP2A03 unit, or if it was because of an error in the proposed implementation, and (ii) compare it against other methods of hardware wrapping on roughly equal level of complexity in implementation.
 As for case (ii), we had originally intended to compare this implementation against a different method of wrapping, which used a _shared memory_ to communicate between the master and slave unit, however we were unable to complete it because of the aforementioned problematic memory operations.
-The schematics for the shared memory approach can be found in [TODO rätt appendix här, nämn att man bör använda ett annat minne].
+The schematics for the shared memory approach can be found in [Appendix A].

 A natural step from our work would be to expand the functionality further by allowing for a complete instruction set.
-As discussed in section [TODO vilken sektion pratar vi om det här?], there is no need for branching or jumping instructions, but there are still a large number of instructions left that was outside the scope of our study.
+As discussed in section [Sprint 5, Entire instruction set], there is no need for branching or jumping instructions, but there are still a large number of instructions left that was outside the scope of our study.
 When all relevant parts of the instruction set has been implemented, the final step(s) would be to test a real application of the method, and test how well this method works in practice.

 # References

-# Appendix